Marley0523/gmod.github.io/wiki/Bio%3A%3AChado%3A%3ASchema.md

 **If you use Chado and Perl, please consider contributing to the project.
 See the Development section below.**

-Bio::Chado::Schema is a standard set of Perl modules that should work with any database supported by DBIx::Class.
+Bio%3A%3AChado%3A%3ASchema is a standard set of Perl modules that should work with any database supported by DBIx::Class.
 So far, it has been used successfully with Chado schemas running on both PostgreSQL and Oracle.
 Please try it out and report back to the mailing list!